Ain't nothin' here. Y'all best be movin' on, compadre.

 Enlightenment

-If anyone in America wishes to argue the point, beyond my experience, I would say then that your argument falls on its on weight, in that it is, again, unconstitutionally Vague.
-And that you're guessing, too.
-And no means no. And that killer means killer.
-Or does it?
+If anyone in America wishes to argue the point, beyond my experience, I would say then that your arguement falls on its on weight, in that it is, again, unconstitutionally Vague.

 "I want to kill him.
 I want his intestines on a stick.
 I want to kill his dog." ~Mel Gibson on Frank Rich, NY Times writer.